-A steady supply of brown rice is at the center of meal plans for people like bodybuilders, fitness competitors, or people trying to lose weight in a healthy way.
-It is an inexpensive grain that can become the hearty base for a variety of gourmet meals.
-Use this step by step guide on how to cook brown rice to expertly introduce this grain into your meal plans for a dish that is both tasty and healthy.
+Brown rice is an inexpensive grain that can become the hearty base for a variety of gourmet meals.
+Use this step by step guide on how to cook brown rice on the stove to expertly introduce this grain into your meal plans for a dish that is both tasty and healthy.

 What is the Difference Between Brown and White Rice?

 Brown rice tends to have a nuttier flavor than white rice.
 It is filling, and will add nutrition to your recipes that white rice cannot.
-Because of this loss in nutrition when removing these components, white rice tends to be fortified with these nutrients (meaning they’re added back to the rice).
-Brown rice is higher in calories, protein, carbs and fiber.
+Because of this loss in nutrition when removing these components, white rice tends to be fortified with these nutrients (meaning they're added back to the rice).
+Brown rice is also lower in calories and carbs.

 This recipe makes 2 servings of brown rice.
 You can scale up the servings using the slider on the recipe card.